 2/3 cup grated romano cheese

-1/3 cup coarsely chopped sun-dried tomatoes
+1/3 cup coarsely chopped sun-dried

 1/3 cup chopped parsley